Apple Varieties Available

 We offer some storing and keeping hints for your apples.
 Click storing your apples for more information.

 Pick-Your-Own (PYO) normally runs from mid-September to late-October while quantities and varieties are available.
 PYO varieties include McIntosh, Cortland, Empire, Red Delicious and Golden Delicious.
 Call us at (262) 692-2560 for the latest varieties of PYO available.
-2016 Pick-Your-Own Apple Season is over.
-Thank you to everyone who came out to pick!
+2017 Pick-Your-Own Apple Season opened September 9th!
+McIntosh, Cortland, Empire, Golden & Red Delicous varieties available to pick.
+We hope to see you out at the orchard!

 Pick-Your-Own are sold in half bushel, peck or half peck quantities.
 Bags are provided for your convenience.